hyundai-robotics/doc-hi6-operation/operation/manual-operation/step-fwd-bwd.md

 ![](../../.gitbook/assets/image%20%28303%29.png)

 * **\[cmd\]:** Will execute the command line by line
-* **\[step\]:** Will execute step by step  ****
+* **\[step\]:** Will execute step by step
+  ****
-* **\[end\]:** Will execute up to the end statement  ****
+* **\[end\]:** Will execute up to the end statement
+  ****

 When the execution unit is set as cmd or step, the robot will ignore the set accuracy area and reach the recorded step.
-If it is set as end, the robot will operate on the same path as the one for playing back in automatic mode.
+If it is set as end, the robot will operate on the same path as the one for playing b/n automatic mode.

 When you set the execution unit as cmd or step and perform the step forward/backward operation, the robot will operate on a path without cornering.
-For details on cornering, refer to “[2.3.1.4 Accuracy](../2-3-step/step-cmd-param/accuracy.md).”
+For details on cornering, refer to “[2.3.1.4 Accuracy](../step/step-cmd-param/accuracy.md).”

 ![Figure 11 Playback Forward/Backward Path When cmd/step Setting is Performed](../../.gitbook/assets/image%20%28312%29.png)